INTRODUCTION

 CONSISTENCY IN EXERCISE SUPPORTS LONG-TERM IMMUNITY

 One of the most critical factors in maintaining a strong immune system through activity is consistency.
 Occasional exercise may offer temporary benefits, but long-term immune resilience comes from sustained effort.
 Setting a realistic routine, such as daily 30-minute walks or weekly yoga sessions, ensures steady immune support.
-Engaging in enjoyable activities increases adherence, making it easier to stay active and maintain overall health and wellbeing.
+Engaging in enjoyable activities increases adherence, making it easier to stay active and maintain overall physical health and mental wellbeing.

 ADDITIONAL LIFESTYLE FACTORS THAT COMPLEMENT ACTIVITY